SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 The `ctx` object contains the value of the LED.

+!!! tip
-> **Why should you use an `executor` object instead of sleep functions?**
+    **Why should you use an `executor` object instead of sleep functions?**

-> The `executor` object serves a similar purpose as a thread with a `while(true)` and a sleep.
+    The `executor` object serves a similar purpose as a thread with a `while(true)` and a sleep.
 However, using sleeps will halt some other processing done on the BittyBuzz virtual machine.
 The `executor` allows for asynchronous, non-blocking delays.
 See the [Reference](../../reference/HiveMind/bbzvm/index.md) section for more details.

 #### Writing the `tick()` function